njegg/CubeReview/README.md

 # CubeReview
-Project for Development of Information Systems
+Speedrun project for Development of Information Systems Spring + JSP